Table of Contents

 Smart City Sensors in Action

 At the heart of Breathe London is a network of hyperlocal air quality sensors, deployed across the capital in places that matter most – near schools, hospitals, parks, and busy streets.
-These sensors provide real-time data on the most common pollutants: PM2.5, NO2, and O3, helping communities and decision-makers respond quickly and effectively.
+Importantly, these sensors provide real-time data on the most common pollutants: PM2.5, NO2, and O3, helping communities and decision-makers respond quickly and effectively.

 Why It Matters?